Article at a Glance

 Weight gain can actually occur due to the glycemic index so even though you are thinking you are buying a bar with very low net carbs or low-to-no sugar, you might actually be doing your body harm.

-Chances are, if you’re diabetic, you’re familiar with the glycemic index, and if you aren’t, you’ve probably heard of it but may have never actually learned about it, even though it affects us all.
+Chances are, if you’re diabetic, you’re familiar with the glycemic index, and if you aren’t, you’ve probably heard of it but may have never actually learned about it, even though it affects us all – you may already know if sugar alcohol is bad for you.

 The glycemic index is basically a measurement of how different carbohydrates, like sugar, will affect your blood sugar levels.